flyingcircusio/backy/README.txt

 If the backing storage is a RAID array, its stripe size should be aligned with the filesystem.
 We have made good experiences with 256k stripes.
 Also check for 512B/4K block misalignments on HDDs.
+We're using it usually with RAID-6 and have seen reasonable performance with both hardware and software RAID.

 Filesystem
 ----------